 5. Integrates Well With Other Therapies

-Chiropractic care complements physical therapy, balance training, and home exercises to create a comprehensive fall prevention plan.
+Chiropractic care complements physical therapy, balance training, and home balance exercises older adults should do to create a comprehensive fall prevention plan.

-At Integrative Health and Rehabilitation in Denver, we specialize in care plans for older adults that include gentle adjustments, posture correction, and home exercise support.
+At Integrative Health and Rehabilitation in Denver, we specialize in care plans for seniors that include gentle adjustments, posture correction, and home exercise support.
 If you’re in Arvada, Wheat Ridge, or Denver, schedule an appointment to learn more about how we can help improve balance and prevent falls.

-Workout Equipment for Balance Exercises Older Adults Should Perform
+Workout Equipment for Balance Exercises for Older Adults

-Adding a few simple tools to your home can make balance exercises safer and more effective.
+Adding a few simple tools to your home gym can make exercises for seniors to improve balance safer and more effective.
 Below are top-rated pieces of balance workout equipment you can find on Amazon:

 Why it’s useful: